Boys Ranches in Greeneville, Tennessee…Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 A Great Alternative to Boys Ranches that May be Closer to Greeneville, TN

 At Treasure Coast Boys Academy, we keep boys physically active and challenged.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The culmination of the program is a breathtaking wilderness experience in the mountains of North Carolina during the last month of the boys’ residency.
 Whitewater rafting, hiking, camping, and other adventures illustrate that life can be simultaneously adventuresome and positive.

-Counseling is offered frequently during the day, in all settings, through conversations with mentors during work or activities.
+Counseling is offered frequently during the day, in all settings, through conversations and mentoring during activities and group settings.
 We put a strong emphasis on mentorship, providing the boys with positive male role models during their residence with us.